connectivecpp/chops-net-ip/README.md

 # C++ Language Requirements and Alternatives

 C++ 17 is the primary standards baseline for this repository.
-There is also one future C++ facility in use (`std::expected`, for better and simpler error handling).
+There is also one future C++ facility in use (`std::expected`, allowing error handling without using exceptions).

 A significant number of C++ 11 features are in the implementation and API.
-There are also limited C++ 14 and 17 features in use such as `std::byte`, `std::variant` and `auto` parameters in lambda functions.
-For users that don't want to use the latest C++ compilers or compile with C++ 17 flags, Martin Moene provides an excellent set of header-only libraries that implement many useful C++ library features, both C++ 17 as well as future C++ standards (see [References](doc/references.md)).
+There are also C++ 14 and 17 features in use such as `std::byte`, `std::optional`, `std::variant` and `auto` parameters in lambda functions.
+For users that don't want to use the latest C++ compilers or compile with C++ 17 flags, Martin Moene provides an excellent set of header-only libraries that implement many useful C++ 17 library features (for older compilers or standards), as well as future C++ features (see [References](doc/references.md)).

-While the main production branch will always be developed and tested with C++ 17 features (and relatively current compilers), alternative branches and forks for older compiler versions are expected.
-In particular, a branch using Martin's libraries and general C++ 11 (or C++ 14) conformance is expected for the future, and collaboration (through forking, change requests, etc) is very welcome.
+While the main production branch will always be developed and tested with C++ 17 features (and relatively current compilers), alternative branches and forks for older compiler versions are welcome.
+In particular, a branch using Martin's libraries and general C++ 11 (or C++ 14) conformance would be useful.
 A branch supporting a pre-C++ 11 compiler or language conformance is not likely to be directly supported through this repository (since it would require so many changes that it would result in a defacto different codebase).

 # External Dependencies